 We normally meet on the 3rd Wednesday evening of each month at 7:00 p.m. in the "Haus am Turm" right next to the church, but we may vary the meeting day in a given month, so it's best to check here for the next meeting time.
-Our next meeting is on:
+Our coming meetings are on:

-Wednesday, 13 December, 7:00 p.m. in the "Haus am Turm" right next to the Paulskirche
+at 7:00 p.m. in the "Haus am Turm" right next to the Paulskirche.